lerna-lite/lerna-lite/packages/version/README.md

 > `pnpm`/`yarn` users: we recommend using the `workspace:` protocol since it will prefer local dependencies and will make it less likely to fetch packages accidentally from the registry (refer to version with [`workspace:` protocol](#workspace-protocol)).

+> `yarn` users: please note that this will only work with Yarn Berry 3.x and higher since it uses `yarn install --mode update-lockfile` (this will not work with yarn 1.x classic)

 ```sh
 lerna version --package-lockfile-only
 ```